 The birthday attack is the probability of finding two random messages with the same MD processed by a hash function.

 Hacks are done, want some basic prevention practices?

 Emerging Cyber Threats

-Cyber threats are never static; millions are created every year.
+The common types of cyber security threats or cybersecurity threats out there are never static; millions are created every year.

 Can you guess who is possibly be triggered to conduct a cyberattack and/or breach data?